Macapá: Fortress of St. Joseph

 The fortress of St. Joseph is a Vauban-style star fort built between 1764 and 1782 to replace two previous fortifications located in the city.
-It was built to safeguard the northern extremity of Brazil and to control the estuary of the Amazon.
+It was built to safeguard the northern extremity of Brazil and to control the Amazon Delta.
 It is one of the main sights of the city of Macapa.

 Marco Zero monument

 The Marco Zero monument was built to mark the position of the equator in the city and to show the passage of the sun.
 At the spring and the autumn equinox the sun rises and sets on the line of the equator and shines on the monument along the Avenue Equatorial, which runs for a mile due east of it.

 Milton Corrêa stadium

-The Estádio Milton Corrêa, usually known as the Zerão ("Big Zero", from its position on the equator), is a multi-purpose stadium located in central Macapá on the R. Ilvaldo Alves Veras east of the university (UNIFAP).
+The Estádio Milton Corrêa, usually known as the Zerão ("Big Zero", from its position with the midfield line exactly on the equator), is a multi-purpose stadium located in central Macapá on the R. Ilvaldo Alves Veras east of the university (UNIFAP).

 The stadium has a maximum capacity of 10,000 people and was built in 1990.

 It is used mostly for football matches and hosts the home matches of several local teams.